House of doors - exploring WHAT EQUITABLE PUBLIC LIFE & SPACE LOOKS LIKE

 In its full form, House of Doors is an immersive, architectural intervention that reworks public spaces into a private members' club.
 The House of Doors' entrance is marked by the large, free-standing paved door.
 This paved door extends to a members' space where MHDs (Members of the House of Doors) can come together to scrutinise government policy and propose reforms.

 Membership to the House of Doors is open to everyone and all visitors are invited to become MHDs.
-Much like MPs, MHDs are invited to consider and propose new laws, and can scrutinise existing government policies by asking questions about current issues.
+Like MPs, MHDs are invited to debate and propose new laws.

-Through a range of spatial interventions and events, MHDs are invited to reflect on contemporary society and consider how society and the built environment has changed as a result of women’s suffrage.
-MHDs are invited to put forward proposals on how to move society towards greater equality.
-Each proposal put forward by an MHD is documented in the House of Doors' core text The Book of Love & Legislation
+Through a range of spatial interventions and events, MHDs are invited to consider how society and the built environment has changed as a result of key legislation.
+MHDs are invited to put forward proposals to move society towards greater equality.
+Each proposal put forward by an MHD is documented in the House of Doors' core text The Book of Love & Legislation.